-In 2020, everyone started giving some extra thought towards ways to safeguard their health.
+In 2020, everyone started giving some extra thought to ways to safeguard their health.
 2021 is a year to make aspirations to get healthier a reality.
 Improving your health may be the key to improving all areas of your life.

 1. Change Your Diet

 Good health starts in your gut, so you need to be conscientious about how you’re treating your digestion.
 A digestive system that functions well will make it possible for you to have good energy levels as well as a strong immune system.
 Slow or irregular digestion can lead to the overgrowth of unhealthy bacteria.
-A biofilm may line your digestive tract that makes it more difficult for your body to harness the nutritional content of what you eat.
-Likewise, poor digestion can cause weight gain and impede people’s goals to maintain healthy body weight.
+A biofilm may line your digestive tract that making it more difficult for your body to harness the nutritional content of what you eat.
+Likewise, poor digestion can cause weight gain and impede people’s goals to maintain a healthy body weight.

 The best way to immediately improve your diet is to reduce your intake of ultra-processed foods.
 Things that contain a lot of artificial ingredients and seed oils can be extremely difficult for your body to digest.
 In fact, the mere act of digesting them forces your body to expend an unreasonable amount of energy on the process.
 If your body has to waste energy on digesting, it will rob other parts of the body and its systems of the energy that they need to function at their best.

 Try to limit your intake of foods with an excessive amount of added sugars and refined carbohydrates.
 They don’t really offer much nutritional content and instead only bombard your digestive tract with filler.
 Shift towards foods that are made from natural or organic materials.

 2. Take Health Supplements